The pi searcher uses a combination of two search techniques: Linear search and indexed search. We'll see why in a few minutes.

 Before Pi day 2006, this was the only way the pi searcher operated.
-The pi searcher has a file with the first 200M digits of pi.
+The pi searcher had a file with the first 200M digits of pi.
 When a visitor entered a search, the program would open the file and go through it digit by digit, comparing them against the search string.
-For example, if you search for 9265, the program would do the following:
+For example, if you searched for 9265, the program did:

 For a computer, having a lot of Pi is like a human having a lot of pie: It makes it fat and slow.
 If you store Pi in a normal, human-readable text file (like you can create in Notepad, Emacs, vi, or whatever your favorite editor is), then Pi requires one byte per digit.
-So 200,000,000 digits of pi takes up 200,000,000 bytes, or 190 megabytes (computer scientists use the term megabyte to mean 2^20 bytes, or 1048576, instead of just 1 million).
-Even with nicely fast computers, it can still take a few seconds to read 190 megabytes of data from a hard disk, and a significant fraction of a second even to read through it when it's already in memory!
+So 200,000,000 digits of pi takes up 200,000,000 bytes, or 200 megabytes.
+Even with fast computers, it can still take a few seconds to read 200 megabytes of data from a hard disk, and a significant fraction of a second even to read through it when it's already in memory!

-The pi searcher uses half this amount of space.
-Note that Pi only contains 10 different characters (0, 1, 2, 3, 4, 5, 6, 7, 8, 9), unlike completely general files that can contain 256 different characters (0-9, a-z, A-Z, and all of the punctuation characters, and then a big set of "unprintable" characters).
+Version 2 of the Pi searcher used only half this space.
+Observe that Pi in decimal consists of only 10 characters (0, 1, 2, 3, 4, 5, 6, 7, 8, 9), unlike general files that can contain 256 different ASCII characters (0-9, a-z, A-Z, and all of the punctuation characters, and then a big set of "unprintable" characters).
 Computers store information as bits - ones and zeros.
 Normally, one character is stored as a byte, or 8 bits.
-(2^8 = 256, the number of different characters).
-But we only have 10 possibilities, so the Pi searcher can store those using 4 bits each (2^4 = 16, just a little more than we need).
+(28 = 256, the number of different characters).
+(Using the more modern Unicode representation, they can be even larger.)
+But we only have 10 possibilities, so the Pi searcher can store those using 4 bits each (24 = 16, just a little more than we need).

 So, the solution: The pi searcher stores the digits of Pi packed two digits per byte.
 As a result, the file of Pi is totally unreadable to a human, but it's half the size of the human-readable version!